 If you follow me on Instagram Stories, you know how proud I am of my latest accomplishment: Baking my first loaf of bread!
-It was one of my goals for 2017, and I snuck it in under the wire with only a few weeks to spare.
+It was one of my goals for the year, and I snuck it in under the wire with only a few weeks to spare.

 The only question was: Where do I start?

-The only reason my first loaf wasn’t perfect is because I didn’t let it rise for long enough… Patience is key in bread making, apparently.
+The only reason my first loaf wasn’t perfect is that I didn’t let it rise for long enough… Patience is key in bread-making, apparently.
 I’ve included that tip and more notes below for each step of the process based on my experience in italics.

-No Knead Bread Recipe from New York Times
+No-Knead Bread Recipe from the New York Times

 – 3 cups all-purpose or bread flour, more for dusting (I used King Arther Unbleached Organic All-Purpose Flour)

 – ¼ tspn instant yeast